Power Pressure Cooker XL Lawsuit

 Many leading manufacturers market their electric pressure cookers through social media and sell them on Amazon.com.
 Power Pressure Cooker is sold in a more traditional manner, reaching couchbound consumers through television.

-Theiss and manufacturers has also raved about the Power Pressure Cooker’s purported safety features, the very same ones which would later become the subject of numerous lawsuits against the pressure cooker’s manufacturer.
+Theiss and manufacturers have also raved about the Power Pressure Cooker’s purported safety features, the very same ones which would later become the subject of numerous lawsuits against the pressure cooker’s manufacturer.

 Special Note From Attorney Michael Johnson